jyn514/Von-Neumann/README.md

 lol please do i want to watch your code burn

 as a reminder THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED

+## testimonials

+"You have created an abomination before god and man." -- @philipaconrad